Driving in the dark or in harsh weather can be difficult. Maintaining your headlights can ease the stress of driving in these conditions.

 If you feel capable, it’s possible to remove the headlight, remove the bulb and check the base for details of the fitting.

 Different types of car headlights

 If you’re driving along and notice a slightly blue tinge to another driver’s headlights, the chances are they’re HID bulbs.

 HID bulbs have no filament, which can be prone to vibration.
 Instead, they’re filled with xenon gas and contain two electrodes (one on each end of the bulb).

-When the bulb is on an electric current passes between the two electrodes and the xenon gas lights up.
+When the bulb is on, an electric current passes between the 2 electrodes and the xenon gas lights up.

 This is only used during start up.
 Once the lamp reaches the desired temperature, other gases ensure it stays lit.

 The benefit of Xenon HID bulbs is the increase in brightness.
 They also use much less energy to produce this light, making them an efficient option for drivers.

 - Offers vision further ahead